Josh Jung Player Props: Rangers vs. Dodgers

-Josh Jung -- hitting .250 with a double, two home runs, five walks and seven RBI in his past 10 games -- will be in action for the Texas Rangers against the Los Angeles Dodgers, with Bobby Miller on the mound, on July 22 at 4:05 PM ET.
+Josh Jung -- batting .270 with two doubles, two home runs, four walks and five RBI in his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Emmet Sheehan on the mound, on July 23 at 2:35 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Dodgers.
+He had two hits (going 2-for-4 with a double) in his last appearance against the Dodgers.

 Josh Jung Game Info & Props vs. the Dodgers